nrkno/odashboard/src/plugins/sources/rabbitmq/Readme.md

 The RabbitMQ datasource provides the message count from RabbitMQ queues.
 The datasource use Basic Auth to authenticate a user.

 ## Config
-+Set source to `rabbitmq`.
+Set source to `rabbitmq`.
 Add the following proporties:

 | Config property | Description |
 |--------|-------------|